anujgoyaleng/-E-Commerce-follow-along/README.md

 Ensured that the backend and frontend interact correctly to delete data.

 This milestone provides a detailed understanding of handling DELETE operations in a full-stack application

+### Milestone 15:Responsive Navbar Components

+# Overview

+This project includes the creation of a responsive navigation bar component (Nav component) that provides smooth navigation across multiple pages within the application.
+The Nav component will contain links to the following pages:

+1. Home

+2. My Products

+3. Add Product

+4. Cart

+The navigation bar will be designed to adapt seamlessly to all screen sizes, ensuring an optimal user experience across devices.
+The Nav component will be added to all pages, facilitating easy and intuitive navigation throughout the application.

+# Features

+1. Responsive navigation bar that adjusts to different screen sizes.

+2. Smooth navigation between pages.

+3. A user-friendly interface for accessing different sections of the application.

+### Milestone 16: Product Info Page
+# Overview

+This is a React-based e-commerce project built using Vite.
+The project includes features such as product listing, adding products to the cart, and managing quantities.
+It utilizes react-router-dom for navigation, axios for data fetching, and dotenv for managing environment variables.

+# Features

+1. Product listing page displaying all available products.

+2. Individual product details page.

+3. Add to Cart functionality with quantity selection.

+4. Shopping cart page displaying selected products.

+5. State management using React Context.

+6. Responsive UI for seamless experience across devices.

+7. Environment variable support for API integration.
+### milestone 17
+1: Update User Schema to Store Cart Products
+We'll modify the user schema to include a cart field that stores product details.

+2: Create a Cart Schema
+This schema will store cart items with fields like userId, productId, quantity, etc.

+3: Write an API Endpoint to Add Products to the Cart We'll create an API route that accepts product details and stores them in the database.

+### Milestone 18 📝

+1. Create a Backend Endpoint for Cart Page

+We need to create an API endpoint that allows the frontend to fetch the cart items for a specific user.

+2. Implement the Endpoint Logic

+Retrieve the user's email from the request.

+Query the database to fetch all products inside the cart associated with that user.

+Return the cart data as a JSON response.

+3. Test the Endpoint

+Use tools like Postman or cURL to send requests and verify that the correct data is returned.